-The mission of the Willson Center is to promote research and creativity in the humanities and arts.
-It supports faculty through research grants, lectures, symposia, publications, visiting scholars, visiting artists, collaborative instruction, public conferences, exhibitions, and performances.
+The mission of the Willson Center is to promote research, practice, and creativity in the humanities and arts.
+It supports faculty and students through research grants, lectures, symposia, publications, visiting scholars, visiting artists, collaborative instruction, public conferences, exhibitions, and performances.
 It is committed to academic excellence and public impact.

 The Willson Center is a showcase for faculty innovation and achievement.
 It facilitates intellectual exchange with the University and the public by the encouragement of interdisciplinary activity, which extends to the sciences and other orders of knowledge.
 It has the capacity to offer taught programs in support of faculty and graduate research, and in partnership with alumni.

 The humanities encompass philosophical, historical, social, ethical, legal, aesthetic, religious, linguistic, and ideological investigations of our world.
 Humanistic research includes many kinds of scholarship, such as history, criticism, theory, interpretation, and translation.
 The arts may be understood as the expression of human experience in various modes, such as literature, theater, music, dance, film, painting, printmaking, sculpture, and design.